IP Targeting definition

 Basically, it is another interpretation of IP-addresses that allow you to list them in "bulk mode".
 So, in this case, instead of manually listing all addresses from 220.127.116.11 to 18.104.22.168, you'd be glad to mark up an IP-range using a hyphen.
 And just like before: only one range for one line.
 See the picture.

 3. Subnet Mask is a segment of a larger network.
 It is needed to divide the usual IP-address into a network address and address of a host.

 In case you eager to use the Subnet Mask feature, feel free to use the same "IP Range" field listing one Subnet Mask per line.
 Look at the example below.

 The last option in addition to previously-described household IP targeting ones.

 There is an ability to set specific keywords for different ISPs where you'd like to advertise.
 To enable the function, you need to pay attention if you're going to set only one ISP keyword or several.

-- When you want to list several Internet Providers, just add the keywords divided by comms using the same field.
+When you want to list several Internet Providers, just add the keywords divided by commas using the same field.
 You can look at the example at the screenshot.

 You're ready to go!